Chapter 6 Managing Accessions

 First we will show how to add accessions “Using Lists”.

-Here you select an accession list which you have previously made.
+Here you select an accession list which you have previously made (see List Manager chapter).
 If you need to create or edit your list you can do so now by clicking “Manage Lists”.
-Once you have selected your list you can click “Continue”.
+After selecting your list, click “Continue”.

-The first dialog which can appear will show the accessions which already exist in the database.
+The contents of the list will be checked against the database, and elements that are already present will be flagged.
+A dialog will appear that will show the accessions which already exist in the database.

-Click “Continue”.
-The next dialog which can appear will show accessions which have very similar matches to the accession names you are adding.
-In the example below, there are two accession names that are very similar to accession names already in the database.
-‘TME0419’ is very similar to ‘TME419’, and actually is probably a mistake that should not be added to the database.
+After clicking on the “Continue” button, the next dialog will appear with accessions that have very similar names as the accession that you are adding.
+In the example below, there are two accession with very similar names to accessions already in the database.
+‘TME0419’ is very similar to ‘TME419’, and probably represent the same line, so it would be a mistake to add this the database again.
+Duplicate lines in the database should be avoided, as they cause problems when evaluating lines; data is divided up among several duplicates, making it harder to get the full picture about an accession.

 To avoid situations in adding a mistaken duplicate accession, the database gives you options for moving forward with these very similar looking accession names.
 You can either “continue saving the name in your list”, “replace name in your list with selected existing name”, “remove name in your list and ignore”, or “add name in your list as a synonym to selected existing name”.